kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 httpbin   ERROR    httpbin.xxx.shoot.canary.k8s-hana.ondemand.com
 ```

-This may result in an inconsistent state with missing Ory and/or Istio CRs.
-Your service won't be properly exposed.
-There are various reasons for it.
+The error may result in an inconsistent state of the APIRule resource in which Ory CR, Istio CR, or both are missing.
+Your service then cannot be properly exposed.
 You can check the error message of the APIRule resource, run:

 ```bash